The Dresden Files characters: Lily

 Originally not encountered until the end of Summer Knight, Lily was held captive by Lady Aurora, imprisoned in stone.
 When Aurora was killed, the power of the Summer Lady was supposed to flow into the nearest Vessel of Summer, which was Lily due to the fact that Aurora designated her as the Summer Knight.
 She has befriended Harry, but despite their longtime friendship, she is still bound by the rules of the Fae (along with whatever Geas Titania puts on her) and Harry struggles to get her to do things for him or give him information often against the best interests of the Fae.
-Her first loyalty will be to her court, and she is unlikely to betray them.
+Her first loyalty will be to her court, and she is unlikely to betray them despite still wanting to help Harry.

-In Cold Days, Maeve tricks Lily into helping her free the spirits imprisoned on Demonreach Island by telling her that Dresden has been corrupted and created the place as a giant battery of "evil" power.
+In Cold Days, Maeve tricks Lily into helping her try to free the spirits imprisoned on Demonreach Island by telling her that Dresden has been corrupted and created the place as a giant battery of "evil" power.
 After the plan fails, Maeve shoots and kills Lily (succeeding because it happened on the one day of the year all Fairie, including Queens, are 'mortal'); the mantle of the Summer Lady then passes to Maeve's twin sister Sarissa.